 Generally celebrities are the types of people who can get away with writing, tweeting, ect… about their daily life and get a ton of people writing back to them or constantly re-visiting their channels (social media, websites, ect…) to learn what happened to them today, but the average person doesn’t have this unless they eventually develop a following.

 Note: Plus you have to consider that when you write, there usually has to be a purpose behind it.
-When I write on any of my sites, my purpose is to inform and solve a problem for my audience.
+When I write on any of my sites, my purpose is to inform and solve a problem for my audience (that’s how you succeed in blogging, read more here).
 In this article for example, I am sharing an experience in a topic/problem people have an offering a solution.

 You should start to think about your blog/site/page as being that.
 It will give people a much better incentive to visit/re-visit it vs just talking about a thing that happened to you which may not necessarily be interesting to most people.